 The fine line is drawn when the sun sets.
 States don’t want you to continue those outdoor activities through the evening and into the following morning.
 They don’t want to see people sleeping in tents, sleeping on the grass, campfires burning all through the night, nor people making noise into the late hours.
 As soon as it gets dark, they want you put all of your stuff inside your vehicle and for you and your passengers to stay inside as well.
 At that point, they expect you to get rested and get on your way.

 States Have Time Limits on How Long You Can Stay

-It’s rare for highway patrol officers to kick someone out for staying too long at a rest area.
+As long as you don’t draw attention to yourself, it’s rare for law enforcement officers to kick you out for staying too long at a rest area.

 More About Overnighting at Rest Areas & Truck Stops